 Walking over to Blackbutt Reserve

-We love walking over to Blackbutt Reserve, it’s such a lovely walk.
+We love walking over to Blackbutt Reserve.
 Simply follow the emu prints on the ground and you’ll stay on track.
 The first section of the hill is a steep incline, but the whole walk only takes about 10min and it’s paved all the way.

 Start this walk at the toilet block and stop by the map to get your bearings.
 Once at the top simply keep going straight and you’ll decline down to the emus and kangaroos at Blackbutt Reserve.